kosli-dev/cli/docs.kosli.com/content/getting_started/attestations.md

 In this case a Flow and Trail will be automatically setup but there will be no template yaml file defining overall compliance.
 The compliance of any attested artifact will depend only on the compliance of the attestations actually made and never because a specific attestation is missing.

+### Attestation immutability

+You can set/edit the template yml file for the Flow/Trail at any time.
+This will affect compliance evaluations made after the edit.
+It will not affect earlier records of compliance evaluations (e.g. in Environment Snapshots).

+Attestations are append-only immutable records.
+You can report the same attestation multiple times, and each report will be recorded.
+However, only the latest version of the attestation is considered when evaluating compliance.

 ## Evidence Vault